-Drunk in Public or “Public Intoxication” is governed by §18.2-388 of the Virginia Code.
-The statute covers both public intoxication and profane cursing or swearing in public.
-A conviction is a Class 4 Misdemeanor and punishable by a fine of up to $250.
-As a result, there is no jail time for a drunk in public conviction.
-Of course, if an individual is charged with drunk in public, that person will likely be transported to the Adult Detention Center and put in the “drunk tank” and released in the morning after sobering up.
-It can be a “sobering” experience for many.
+Drunk in Public or “Public Intoxication” can be charged under either Virginia Code §18.2-388 or Fairfax County Code §5-1-1.
+Both code sections cover public intoxication and profane cursing or swearing in public.
+A conviction is a Class 4 Misdemeanor and is punishable by a fine of up to $250.
+As a result, there is no jail time for a drunk in public conviction (except for the initial arrest).

-Drunk in Public Issues:
+Drunk in Public Defenses

-The two main issues presented with a drunk in public charge are was the person intoxicated and, if so, was that individual in a public place.
+The two main issues presented with a drunk in public charge are whether the person was intoxicated and, if so, was that individual in a public place.
 If either of these elements is missing then the charge must be dismissed.

 In determining whether the individual was in a public place, the courts have held that public place is defined as a place in open view that is visible to the community.
 See Crislip v.
 Commonwealth, 554 S.E.2d 96, 37 Va.
 App.
 66 (Va.
 App., 2001).
-Therefore, people have been found to be drunk in public on their own premises, such as if they're acting intoxicated on their front porch.
-Additionally, a passenger in a vehicle in an intoxicated state is considered drunk in public.
-Finally, an individual in a bar is in a public place and is, technically, in violation of their statute.
+Therefore, people have been found to be drunk in public on their own property – even when they're on their front porch (this is why when a police officer asks you to step outside from your home to the porch to speak to them you should politely decline).

-Hiring a Drunk in Public Lawyer:
+Hiring a Drunk in Public Lawyer